markvaaz/ScarletRCON/README.md

 ScarletRCON builds on the standard RCON functionality by offering a more advanced command framework.
 It simplifies server management, supports custom commands from other mods, and enables powerful automation and integration—all through a unified RCON interface.

+## V Rising RCON Client

+If you need a client to interact with ScarletRCON, check out the [V Rising RCON Client on GitHub](https://github.com/markvaaz/V-Rising-RCON).
+This open-source tool provides a convenient way to send RCON commands to your V Rising server.

+Have ideas or feedback?
+[Leave your suggestion on GitHub](https://github.com/markvaaz/ScarletRCON).

 ---